zeljkoobrenovic/grounded-architecture/_posts/2022-09-04-adaptivity.markdown

 Lastly, the structure of our architecture model enables a more sustainable architecture function.
 With an established data platform and well-connected architect, even without a strong central team, the architecture can still provide a valuable impact on the organization.

-## Example 1: Changing Architecture During Significant Reorganizations
+## Example: Changing Architecture During Significant Reorganizations

 The Figure 1 illustrates the framework that we have used to change the architecure funtion during several big re-organiztions.